mother and daughter hugging

 5 Ways To Accept Help When You Have Cancer

-Posted on January 15, 2019 by Henry Ford Health Staff
+Posted on December 2, 2024 by Henry Ford Health Staff

 It’s not always easy to ask for help.
-For some, it can be hard to pinpoint what you need help with; for others, asking for assistance can feel like a sign of weakness.
+For some, it can be hard to pinpoint what you need help with.
+For others, asking for assistance can feel like a sign of weakness.
 But if you’ve been diagnosed with cancer, chances are your family, friends and medical team want to help you in every way they can — and they certainly won’t judge you for reaching out for help.

 While you’re juggling medical appointments and other errands, sometimes your furry friends might get neglected.
 Most likely, someone in your support network is great with animals.
 Play to their strengths and let them handle pet care if it’s been weighing on your own mind.

-In general, Ulreich says, newly diagnosed cancer patients just want to maintain a sense of normalcy.
-If that’s how you feel, don’t be afraid to communicate that to those around you, but be open to accepting help as it comes.
+In general, Ulreich says newly diagnosed cancer patients just want to maintain a sense of normalcy.
+If that's how you feel, don't be afraid to communicate that to those around you.
+But be open to accepting help as it comes.

 “A cancer diagnosis can feel like a full-time job,” Ulreich says.
 And chances are, you have plenty of coworkers who are eager and willing to help you get the job done.